byroot/byroot.github.io/_posts/2025-02-24-http2-past-the-load-balancer.markdown

 In addition to not providing much if any benefit over LAN, HTTP/2 adds some extra complexity.

-First, the complexity of implementation, as HTTP/2 while not being crazy complicated at all, is still a fully encrypted and largely binary protocol, so it's noticeably harder to implement than a plain text protocol like HTTP/1.1, and much harder to debug.
+First, the complexity of implementation, as HTTP/2 while not being crazy complicated at all, is still a largely binary protocol, so it's much harder to debug.

-But also the complexity of deployment.
-HTTP/2 is fully encrypted, so you need all your application servers to have a key and certificate, that's not insurmountable, but is an extra hassle compared to just using HTTP/1.1, unless of course for some reasons you are required to use only encrypted connections even over LAN.
+~~But also the complexity of deployment.
+HTTP/2 is fully encrypted, so you need all your application servers to have a key and certificate, that's not insurmountable, but is an extra hassle compared to just using HTTP/1.1, unless of course for some reasons you are required to use only encrypted connections even over LAN.~~ Edit: The HTTP/2 spec doesn't actually require encryption, only browsers and some libraries, so you can do unencrypted HTTP/2 inside your datacenter.

 So unless you are deploying to a single machine, hence don't have a load balancer, bringing HTTP/2 all the way to the Ruby app server is significantly complexifying your infrastructure for little benefit.